Concordium/concordium.github.io/source/mainnet/smart-contracts/onboarding-guide-ethereum-developers/faq.rst

 .. dropdown::  Is there a max smart contract size limit when deploying a contract on-chain?

     Yes.
 The max smart contract size limit is xyz KB (TODO: ask what is the current limit) on Concordium.
-    Concordium choose a much higher limit compared to the Ethereum chain.
+    Concordium chose a much higher limit compared to the Ethereum chain.
     This enables smart contract developers to develop smart contracts without splitting them into many smaller pieces which is a common annoyance when developing on Ethereum.